iifl-logo

 Members may lodge their requests, complaints and suggestions on this e-mail as well.

-The Board of Directors places on record its sincere gratitude and appreciation to all the employees of the Company.
-The consistent growth and success achieved during the year would not have been possible without their hard work, commitment, cooperation and dedication.
+The Board of Directors places on record its sincere appreciation and gratitude to all employees of the Company for their continued dedication, commitment and teamwork.
+The improvement in performance during the year would not have been possible without their valuable contribution and sustained efforts.

 The Board also extends its heartfelt appreciation to the Companys Customers, Shareholders, Suppliers, Vendors, Bankers, Business Associates and the Regulatory and Government Authorities for their continued support and trust.